guilhermesilveira/pgn2mp3/README.md

 - It requires cloud text to speech from google, which requires an API key file on the keys folder
 - An easy change can make it use a free text 2 speech without an api key

+## TODO

+- ensure the exact number was printed

 ## How to install and run tests:

 ```